|Link to this site|

 2017 Occidental Freestone-Occidental Sonoma Coast Pinot Noir

 14.1% alc., $65.
 Steve Kistler departed Kistler Vineyards as winemaker to concentrate on growing and crafting Pinot Noir from West Sonoma Coast vineyards extending to Bodega Headlands, almost a rock’s throw from the Pacific Ocean.
 Steve started his label in 2011, hoping to have a project he could pass on to his daughters.
 The 20-acres of land for the vineyards was acquired in 1999, later adding more parcels to bring the total to 85 acres.
 The vineyards for the Occidental Wines label were planted in the early 2000s with a Calera selection and field selections from Vosne Romanée that Kistler acquired in the early 1990s and propagated.
 The four vineyards in 2020 were: Bodega Headlands, Running Fence, SWK and Occidental Station.
 Kistler built a winery east of the town of Bodega on a ridge next to the Bodega Headlands Vineyard.
 The wines were initially marketed through the Kistler mailing list, but now the winery is independent and focusing solely on Pinot Noir.
 For the 2017 vintage, there are four single-vineyard Pinot Noirs offered.
-The wines feature native primary and malolactic fermentations, and free-run juice only.
+The wines feature native primary and malolactic fermentation, and free-run juice only.
 The wines are aged in Francois Frères oak barrels and bottled unfined and unfiltered.
 This wine is a blend of fruit from the estate vineyards and is essentially an appellation wine.
 20-30% whole clusters.
 Aged in 25% new French oak. · A sophisticated offering that rivals the single-vineyard wines produced in this vintage.
-Medium plus in weight with an array of enticing dark red and purple fruits on the nose and palate.
-Beautifully composed with fruit, acid and tannin all in complimentary balance and finishing with lingering purple fruit goodness.
+Medium-plus in weight with an array of enticing dark red and purple fruits on the nose and palate.
+Beautifully composed of fruit, acid and tannin all in complimentary balance and finishing with lingering purple fruit goodness.
 Noticeably better with improved oak integration when tasted the following day from a previously opened and re-corked bottle.
 Score range 93-94.
-Note: I was never enamored with Kistler Vineyard Pinot Noirs as they were too ripe and rich for my palate, more in tune with the palate of Robert Parker who in essence has been the only critic to review Kistler’s wines over the years.
+Note: I was never enamoured with Kistler Vineyard Pinot Noirs as they were too ripe and rich for my palate, more in tune with the palate of Robert Parker who in essence has been the only critic to review Kistler’s wines over the years.
 I am much more intrigued with this Occidental wine which that is not as lavishly fruited but more refined and I consider more age-worthy.
 Occidental wines are sold through a mailing list.
-Members of the mailing list can visit by appointment the winery and modern tasting room located at the estate.
+Members of the mailing list can visit by the winery and modern tasting room located at the estate by appointment.
 Score: 93-94.
 Reviewed February 17, 2020 ARTICLE »

 2015 Occidental Freestone-Occidental Sonoma Coast Pinot Noir